chemfiles/chemfiles/doc/src/classes/helpers.rst

         chemfiles::span<double> span = /* ... */;

         // span supports range-based iteration
-        for (double a: span) {
+        for (auto a: span) {
             // ...
         }

-        // but also classical iteration
+        // but also the usual indexing
         for (size_t i=0; i<span.size(); i++) {
             double b = span[i];
         }